devsetpal9-png/Local-network-port-scanner---/README.md

 - OS detection was performed using the `-O` flag, revealing potential operating systems and network distances.
 - All scans were conducted ethically within a controlled lab environment for educational purposes.

+## 📸 Nmap Scan Screenshots

+Below are screenshots of Nmap scans performed during this task:

+- `scan-1.png`: Shows open ports 135 and 445 on a Windows host, with OS fingerprinting results.
+- `scan-2.png`: Reveals port 902 open on a Linux host running VMware services.
+- `scan-3.png`: Host appears down; suggests using `-Pn` to bypass ping checks.

+These visuals support the findings documented in the risk matrix and demonstrate hands-on use of Nmap for network reconnaissance.
 ## 🧪 Wireshark Analysis

 The image `wireshark-analysis.png` captures key packets during the Nmap scan.
 It includes: